A criminal sentencing is not the end of the line. Read our blog for more information about difference between acquittal, pardons, and expungement.

 Pardons are a form of forgiveness but they are not necessarily a clean slate.
 When a person is pardoned for a crime, the crime remains on background checks.
 This means that employment opportunities might be affected in the future.

 Types of Pardons

 - Full.
-Unconditionally absolves the person of the conviction and all of the crime's consequences.
+Full absolution of the conviction and consequences

 - Partial.
-Only relieves the person from some of the crime's punishment or consequences.
+Only relieves some of the consequences

 What Does a Pardon Do?

 Pardons are not an admission of innocence.
 Instead, they relieve the person of their sentence.
 This means that while they may be free they still may not be able to partake in certain employment opportunities.
 On the other hand, pardons do restore rights such as:

 - the right to vote